kubadospial/ngx-positioner/projects/ngx-positioner/README.md

 - moveToBottom$: Subject;

 ```
-ngxPositioner: optional input that allows to pass string for querySelector if you want to assign other scrollable element than default.
+ngxPositioner: optional input - that allows to pass string for querySelector if you want to assign other scrollable element than default.
 The default is host of the directive;
-setting: passes settings object;
+setting: optional input - passes settings object;
 moveToTop$: scroll to the top of scrollable element;
 moveToBottom$: scroll to the bottom of scrollable element;
 ```